 Please notify us of any changes of address or telephone numbers.

 Disclosure of Patient Records: There may be circumstances in which your personal medical record, or parts of it, may be disclosed to other people apart from your GP and those directly involved in your care.
 Usually, your notes would be disclosed in an anonymous form.
 However, there are times when this cannot be done, either because it would be impractical to do so or because the nature of the request is such that it is necessary for your name to be disclosed.
-Patients should be assured that any disclosure of patient information is conducted within the rules of the Data Protection Act and records will only be disclosed when the following conditions are met:
+Patients should be assured that any disclosure of patient information is conducted within the rules of the Data Protection Legislation rules and records will only be disclosed when the following conditions are met:

 The purpose of the request is to improve, manage or promote the provision of healthcare.